-Tucked away in inner-city Herston, the Victoria Park Golf Complex’s simple yet stately entrance gives little away to the first-time visitor.
-Indeed, it is only as you weave your car in through the gates and follow the signs to the carpark furthest along (and closest to the bistro) that the true wonder of the venue lays itself delightfully out before you.
+Tucked away in inner-city Herston, the Victoria Park’s simple yet stately entrance gives little away to the first-time visitor.
+Indeed, it is only as you weave your car in through the gates and follow the signs to the carpark that the true wonder of the venue lays itself delightfully out before you.

 Victoria Park Bistro – First Impressions

-The Victoria Park Bistro, which is part of the Victoria Park Golf Complex, resides atop of a hill and overlooks the spectacular grounds that surround it.
-Lush green hills undulate away from the bistro’s deck and roll gently into a spectacular view of our Brisbane city skyline, which beautifully rims its edge.
+The Victoria Park Bistro resides atop a hill and overlooks the spectacular grounds that surround it.
+Lush green hills undulate away from the Bistro’s deck and roll gently into a spectacular view of our Brisbane city skyline, which beautifully rims its edge.

-Although part of the golf course, when you first step out of your car is it not the expected view of quiet reform that is usually reserved for the stereotypical golf club of old, but rather the quick and happy flutter of small children as they run and play freely over the expansive lawn.
-Its clear that they are truly in their element too, racing between areas of childhood delight that are spread generously around the area.
-A giant game of draughts (which are being rolled down a hill) and chess set, a jumping castle and – to the left of the bistro as you walk up – a wondrous children’s playground.
+When you first step out of your car it is not the expected view of a busy entertainment and dining venue, but rather the quick and happy flutter of small children as they run and play freely over the expansive lawn.
+It’s clear that they are truly in their element too, racing between areas of childhood delight that are spread generously around the area.
+A giant game of draughts (which are being rolled down a hill) and chess set, a jumping castle and, to the left of the bistro as you walk up, a wondrous children’s playground.

-The whole scene is extremely inviting for a young family of five and it takes a little bit of cajoling and promises of fun to be had after they have eaten to entice my children up the bistro steps to enjoy some lunch.
+The whole scene is extremely inviting for a young family and it takes a little bit of cajoling and promises of fun to be had after they have eaten to entice my children up the Bistro steps to enjoy some lunch.

 The Dining Space

-As we went on a Sunday, at lunchtime the bistro was overflowing with people and activity.
+As we went on a Sunday at lunchtime, the Bistro was overflowing with people and activity.
 With an array of seating options and areas available, guests can choose to sit in a variety of different spaces.
-The most formal is probably an area of dining that is spaced out in front of the bar, rotisserie kitchen and woodfire pizza kitchen towards the back.
+The most formal is probably an area of dining that is spaced out in front of the bar and woodfire pizza kitchen towards the back.
 A hive of activity, this is also where the musician (a wonderful solo singer when we were there) sets up from midday each Sunday.

 The front deck area, aka The Terrace, is the most popular (at least on the day we are there) with families and what seemed like groups out for a Sunday sesh following a round of golf.
-Here there are a mix of wrought iron tables with chairs, wooden bench tables, stools, couches and armchairs that all either spread out around the different market carts that pop up on weekends or overlooking the magnificent green and views.
+Here, there is a mix of wrought iron tables with chairs, wooden bench tables, stools, couches and armchairs that all either spread out around the different market carts that pop up on weekends or overlooking the magnificent parkland and city views beyond.